 What does it show?

 Humour me.
 The link below should take you to the 1986 Triumph Hurdle won by Solar Cloud.
 Robin and I were there, our second year, dressed in best suits as we were so in awe of the place then.
 Still are.
 It looks completely different.
 Before 1986 you knew not to back anything trained by Josh Gifford or David Nicholson ''cos they can't train Festival winners."
 Then they got one...
 Sir Peter catches the importance of it all.

 W Mullins.
 In 2017 Douvan didn't fire in the QM at 2/9 and although the horses hadn't run badly, no winners by Wednesday tea time.
-Gordon had five by that stage and, on course, I spoke to sages who told me that Willie 'had gone at the game' and had practically 'lost the power of his legs.'
+Gordon had five by that stage and, on course, I spoke to sages who whispered to me that Willie 'had gone at the game' and had practically 'lost the power of his legs.'
 Well, no. The Willie Mullins 2017 Thursday saw him saddle four winners in the first five races, including the three G1s.
-Fine rides from Ruby.
+All fine rides from Ruby.
 Then on Friday he made in 6 wins in 9 races with the Paul Townend double.
 I personally think that Yorkhill in the JLT was the most important of these.
 Don't tell me that once he obliged, the whole Closutton organisation didn't let out a huge sigh of relief and everybody relaxed a little.
 I'm sure Ruby relaxed as well.
 'We're on the board.' was the quote.
-2020 0 from 13 races before the bumper 1-2.
+In 2020 they were 0 from 13 races before the bumper.
+1-2.
 A relieved man when interviewed.
-Harry Whittington ran only 5 horses at the 2020 Festival.
-Finished with a h'cap winner, a G1 second and a h'cap third.
-Not bad at all.
+Then they took off.
+Check the grid above.

 To finish, Momentum On A Big Scale.
 Racing Post Sunday 17th February 2019.
 Paul Nicholls on the 1999 Festival.
 'That's when it all began for me' he enthuses, 'I won the Arkle with Flagship Uberalles on the Tuesday, Call Equiname on the second and See More Business won the Gold Cup on the third, and having never trained a festival winner, that was some three days and really got the ball rolling for me.
 On the wall at home I've got a picture of those three horses' heads and I always say to people they're the ones who started it all.
 They were good days.'

 Barry Geraghty's only win in 2016 was on Ivanovich Gorbatov in the Triumph first race Friday.
 As he circled at the top of the hill after his success, Alice, the C4 lady, sticks the mike under his nose and asks, 'Where have you been all week Barry, I've been looking for you?'
 At that time the man had 34 Festival successes and a winner every year from 2002 to 2015 but it might be true to say that momentum was not the thing working for Barry in 2016.
 Lots of beaten favs.
-Nico now on Sprinter Scare.
+Nico now on Sprinter Sacre.
 B Geraghty rarely gives much away.
 I'm not sure when he muttered 'Oh, I've been about.' that he was all that happy with Alice that day.